PlanB-Network/bitcoin-educational-content/tutorials/privacy/paynym-bip47/en.md

 description: How PayNyms work
 ---
+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, the application can no longer be used by users who do not have their own Dojo.
+BIP47 remains usable on Sparrow Wallet for all users and **on Samourai Wallet only for users who have a Dojo**.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 > "He's too big," they all said, and the turkey cock, who had been born with spurs and thought he was an emperor, swelled up like a ship with all sails set, and marched straight up to him in great fury, his eyes as red as fire.
 The poor little duckling didn't know whether to stand his ground or run away, and was very unhappy because he was despised by all the ducks in the yard.